pierrecabriere/next-apollo-hoc/README.md

 The **[next-apollo-starter-kit]((https://github.com/pierrecabriere/next-apollo-starter-kit))** provides a configuration with all the best practices for starting an universal [next.js](https://github.com/zeit/next.js) app based on apollo.<br/>
 The kit includes the **next-apollo-hoc** library and all the tips and tricks listed above.<br/>
 You can download it on : [https://github.com/pierrecabriere/next-apollo-starter-kit](https://github.com/pierrecabriere/next-apollo-starter-kit)

+## 8 - Roadmap

+- add ability to create middlewares from the config class
+- any idea ?

 # 🚀